Proven-Paradox/shaper-system/Modules/Summoning.md

 Range: Melee
 Targets: 1 enemy
 Summoner MP Cost: 2
-The Defender ally makes a Physical Attack with a x1 multiplier using its Physical [Defense Bonus](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#defense-bonus).
+The Defender Ally makes a Physical Attack with a x1 multiplier using its Physical [Defense Bonus](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#defense-bonus).
 If this Attack hits, the Defender ally [Provokes](https://github.com/Proven-Paradox/shaper-system/blob/main/Handbook.md#provoke) its target.
+This Ability cannot be used on the same Round as Slam.

 ### Summon Configuration: Spellcaster
-This configuration is an ally with unremarkable mobility but high range.
+This configuration is an ally with unremarkable mobility but high range and damage output.
 //TODO Consider adding utility/ailment options in Lessons
 For every MP used to summon it, the Spellcaster gains +1 to its Mental Offense and +5 Max HP.
 Every odd point of MP used to summon it (1, 3, 5, ...) gives is +1 Mental Defense, and every even point (2, 4, 6, ...) gives it +1 Physical Defense.